homeport/havener/README.md

 ## Quick Command Overview

-Like `kubectl` and `helm`, `havener` relies on the Kubernetes configuration that can be set via the `KUBECONFIG` environment variable.
-It can also be provided with the `--kubeconfig` flag, which takes the path to the YAML file (for example `$HOME/.kube/config`).
+Like `kubectl`, `havener` relies on the Kubernetes configuration that can be set via the `KUBECONFIG` environment variable.
+It can also be provided with the `--kubeconfig` flag, which takes the path to the YAML file (for example `$HOME/.kube/config`). `Havener` will use your local `helm` binary, so it is the user reponsability, to keep the `helm` binary in sync with tiller.

 ```text
 A convenience tool to handle tasks around Containerized CF workloads on a Kubernetes cluster, for example:
 - Deploy a new series of Helm Charts